 - The top-down direction shows the order of the form blocks inside the form;

-icon and a red bubble with a
+The red bubble with the

 Action blocks, just like question blocks, can be used anywhere in the form, but instead of providing a certain input, it performs a certain action.

-Examples of action blocks are the send email block, raise error block and hidden field block.
+When you have selected the desired block type, you can enter the content/settings for that block.
 On the left of the block pane, you'll see a list of block features.
 These are switches you can toggle to add content and settings to each form block.